 I spend more time walking my puppy and less time reading.
 I let go of the books that truly don’t interest me any longer.
 I take a break from reading for a few days.
 I think long and hard about the following questions: Why do I read?
 What do I want to get out of the books that I read right now?

-I make a short list of the books that fit my new criteria and make a rule for myself that I will not start the next book on the list until I finish the one above it: a reading experiment.
+I make a short list of the books that fit my new criteria and, as a reading experiment, make a rule for myself that I will not start the next book on the list until I finish the one above it.

 I do really well.
-I focus on the Jim Henson biography only.
+I focus only on the Henson biography.
 It’s magical.

-About three fourths of the way in I relapse; I take a quick three-page peek into another book—an autobiography of Warner Brothers cartoon animator Chuck Jones that Lin-Manuel Miranda (writer of the Grammy-winning Broadway sensation Hamilton) says is one of the best books on the creative process and inspired him as a kid.
+About three-fourths of the way in, I relapse and take a quick three-page peek into another book—an autobiography of Warner Brothers cartoon animator Chuck Jones that Lin-Manuel Miranda (writer of the award-winning Broadway sensation Hamilton) said inspired him as a kid.
 Leaf!
 Wind!
 I stray for a second.

-But three pages in, I’m satisfied—yes, this Chuck Amuck is going to be a good one.
-I place it in the number two spot on my list and return to the Jim Henson book.
+But three pages in, I’m satisfied—yes, Chuck Amuck is going to be a good one.
+I place it in the No. 2 spot on my list and return to the Henson book.

-I continue Jim Henson’s biography without any other interruptions.
-As I read the book every morning, Jim Henson is alive, sitting at my breakfast table—striving, creating, teaching me something.
-I get to the end of the book—his untimely death, the memorial service with the paper butterflies—and I weep like I haven’t wept after a book in years.
+I continue Henson’s biography without any other interruptions.
+As I read the book every morning, Henson is alive, sitting at my breakfast table—striving, creating, teaching me something.
+I get to the end of the book—his untimely death, the memorial service with the butterfly puppets—and I weep like I haven’t wept after a book in years.

 It’s a full, satisfying experience.
-It reminds me why I read in the first place.
+It reminds me why I find joy in reading.

-I slow down.
-I realize I will never read all the books I want to read.
+I slow down and realize I will never read all the books I want to read.
 I am too curious of a person.
-Every book opens up 20 more books I want to read.
+Every one book leads me to 20 more.
 I’ll never finish.
 And somehow just saying that out loud makes me feel better.

-I move the Jim Henson book to the “Finished” collection and begin the Chuck Jones autobiography.
+I move the Henson book to the “Finished” collection and begin the Jones autobiography.
 A few pages in, Stanley rings the bells on our door letting me know he needs to go out.
 I put the e-reader down and take him for a walk.
-It’s another windy day and as thousands of leaves come to life and Stanley begins his chase, for the first time I notice that he never gets frustrated with the leaves that flutter out of his reach, but delights in each one he grasps.
+It’s another windy day.
+As thousands of leaves come to life and Stanley begins his chase, I notice for the first time that he never gets frustrated with the leaves that flutter out of his reach, but he delights in each one he grasps.